 In 2017 the Scottish Library and Information Council awarded nearly £175,000 in funding through the Public Library Improvement Fund.
 The annual fund supports a wide range of pioneering and creative projects throughout Scotland.

-This year funded projects included film clubs, Autism-friendly initiatives and an employability hub.
+Funded projects included film clubs, Autism-friendly initiatives and an employability hub.

 Every public library service in Scotland can apply to the Public Library Improvement Fund on an annual basis, with SLIC accepting a maximum of two bids per service.